 USACE does not provide grants with GLRI funds, but uses them to plan, design and construct restoration projects in collaboration with states and other nonfederal partners.
 With the first three years of GLRI funds, USACE has started or completed construction of 20 restoration projects in four of the five GLRI focus areas.

-USACE Detroit District is implementing a variety of GLRI restoration projects within the watersheds of Lakes Michigan, Huron and Superior.
+USACE Chicago District is implementing a variety of GLRI restoration projects within the Lakes Michigan watershed.

 USACE has a handful of regional programs specifically for the Great Lakes that are being extensively used by GLRI.
 The Great Lakes Fishery & Ecosystem Restoration (GLFER) program is being used to plan, design, and construct projects to restore wetlands, fishery passages around dams, and controls for sea lamprey and other aquatic nuisance species.
 The Great Lakes Remedial Action Plan program is being used to help states and local partners plan and design actions to cleanup and delist AOCs.
 The Great Lakes Tributary Model program is being used to develop computer models that are used by state and local agencies to evaluate and compare alternatives for soil conservation and nonpoint source pollution prevention.

 - Focus Area 1: Toxic Substances and Areas of Concern includes pollution prevention and cleanup of the most polluted areas in the Great Lakes.

 - Focus Area 2: Invasive Species includes instituting a “zero tolerance policy” toward new invasions, including preventing the establishment of self-sustaining populations of invasive species such as Asian carp.

 - Focus Area 3: Nearshore Health and Nonpoint Source Pollution includes a targeted geographic focus on high priority watershed and polluted runoff reductions from urban, suburban, and agricultural sources.